a-shine/pm-for-startups/deck2.md

 <img src="https://kanbanize.com/wp-content/uploads/website-images/kanban-resources/muda-mura-muri.png" width="70%">

-Waste = anything that does not add value to the customer, but we can generalize to anything that does not add value to the project (does not contribute towards the SMART objectives)
+Waste = anything that does not add value to the customer/project (does not contribute towards the SMART objectives)

 Notes: